 An elevated water tank of this nature is normally placed next to a steel coke quench tower to douse burning coke with a measured amount of water.
 It is usually designed to be 'bolted' to the concrete structure.
 This particular tower is designed as a standalone structure so it can be used in a variety of situations such a quench/fire tower for a grain silo as pictured above or as a water/liquid reservoir for a factory building.
 The footprint for this tower is 4 in x 4 in x 10 ½ in (h).
 The standard color is dark gray however other options are light gray, white and black.
 See our OnLine Store for more pictures and pricing.

-The normal design incorporates a black tank and a dark gray superstructure without decals or it can be ordered with one of several railroad/industrial names.
+The design for the water tower has been updated.
+It now has a much less bulky more realistic look as shown in the photos below.
+The tank can be ordered in different colors and with one of several railroad/industrial names.
 The water tower footprint is approximately 5 inches by 5 inches.
 It is about 8 inches tall from the base to the platform.
-The tank is 4 inches tall with an elliptical top and fat bottom.
+The tank is 4 inches tall with an elliptical top and flat bottom.
 Total height is roughly 12 inches.
-If you desire a different color tank or superstructure please contact us by phone or email.

 The Hemispherical bottom water tower is a tall imposing structure meant to high-light a steam locomotive yard or even an old city scene.
 Various tank diameters and heights are available.
 Total structure height varies between 20 and 24 inches depending on design.

 The O Scale general purpose fueling tower would look great as part of a locomotive service yard storing water or fuel or even in an industrial yard as a water tower.
 The tower is approximately 4 inches wide at the base and 12 inches high.
-The tank tower comes both undecorated or decorated with your favorite RR names.
+The tank can be ordered in different colors and with one of several railroad/industrial names.
 Please navigate to the ON LINE Store (Trackside Structures) for options and prices.